-At the Gostanian Law Group, we advise trustees, executors and beneficiaries with probate litigation issues such as:
+At the Gostanian Law Group, we advise trustees, executors and beneficiaries with probate disputes such as:

-- Contests: If you believe a loved one did not have capacity to execute their estate documents or that someone influenced them to make changes, a contest may need to be brought setting aside those document(s) and ensuring that the decedent’s wishes are carried out.
+- Trust contests and will contests: If you believe a loved one did not have the capacity to execute their estate documents or that someone influenced them to make changes, you may need to contest those documents to ensure that the decedent’s true wishes are carried out.